sebescudie/VL.ImageHashes/README.md

 # Usage

 This library uses a native dll as dependency, so VL won't be able to load it automatically (see Graybook [here](https://vvvv.gitbooks.io/the-gray-book/content/en/reference/libraries/dependencies.html)).
+You'll have to create a batch file that adds the path to that dll in VL's search paths and start vvvv with it.

-Open `root.v4p`, it contains a VL plugin that uses VL.ImageHashes as a dependency.
+Then, open `root.v4p`.
+It contains a VL plugin that uses VL.ImageHashes as a dependency.

 # Next step